If you don't know, now you know.

 Organizational change can be continuous or it can occur for distinct periods of time, manifesting itself in two forms: firstly, as the process in which an organization changes its structure, strategies, operational methods, technologies or culture to create or respond to change within the organization; and secondly, as the actual effects of these changes.

 We’re down to the last term and we’ve appropriately reached peak jargon.
-It’s therefore only right that we return to the Oxford English Dictionary one last time.

-In that vortex of definition and sense, value is defined as “the regard that something is held to deserve; the importance, worth, or usefulness of something.”
+According to the Oxford English Dictionary, value is defined as “the regard that something is held to deserve; the importance, worth, or usefulness of something.”
 Clear enough, right?

-However from a service management perspective the definition of value is one of the most ill-defined and elusive.
+From a service management perspective the definition of value is one of the most ill-defined and elusive.
 There are several holistic approaches that try to offer an alternative, but nevertheless no further conclusions have been made.

 Instead of defining the concept as such, the focus ought to shift towards the value creation process.
-This becomes at once easier to qualify, and can be stated as any process that increases a customer’s well-being so that they are better off in some respect.
+This becomes at once easier to qualify and can be stated as any process that increases a customer’s well-being so that they are better off in some respect.